calebhendrickson/MEAN-ECommerce-App/README.md

     - Heroku for cloud web host

-    - AWS s3 for cloud file storage (for ths images)
+    - AWS s3 for cloud file storage (for the images)

 Features of the Application: